DallogFheir/multilingual-keyboard/README.md

 ## Usage

-To use this app, you have to install [AutoHotkey](https://www.autohotkey.com/) and download `src` directory from this repository.
+To use this app, you have to install [AutoHotkey](https://www.autohotkey.com/) and download `dist` directory from this repository.
 Then you can just run the `main.ahk` file.

 The app currently supports 5 keyboard layouts: